 Step 2: The Payee Scans the Check

 The payee will then need to scan the paper check through their hardware.
-This will convert the paper check into an e-check, after which it will go through the automated channels.
+This will convert the paper check into an e-check, after which it will go through the necessary automated channels.

-At this point, depending on the options that the retailer has, they will be able to verify whether the check is likely to be valid, based on automated checking processes that can access the payer’s account information.
+At this point, depending on the options the retailer has, they will be able to verify whether the check is likely to be valid, based on automated checking processes that can access the payer’s account information.

 Step 3: The Money Is Transferred, and the Paper Check Either Remains with the Payer, or with the Payee

 After this, the payment enters the transfer process.
 The paper check is then voided and is either kept by the payee or returned to the payer along with their receipt.
 And that’s it for how to use electronic checks!